2023-05-07 10:09:34

 The fighting in Sudan, which has been going on for weeks, did not abate over the weekend, despite international efforts to reach a ceasefire.
 Eyewitnesses from the capital Khartoum reported to AFP on Sunday air raids and firefights in several districts.
 No news of the ceasefire negotiations between representatives of the Sudanese army and the RSF militia in Saudi Arabia, which began at the weekend.

 Riyadh and Washington welcomed the “beginning of preliminary talks” and urged both parties to “get actively involved”.
-However, they did not provide any information about the official start or the content of the talks.
+However, they did not provide any information regarding the official start or the content of the talks.

 Saudi Arabia confirmed on Saturday that negotiators from the Sudanese parties to the conflict had arrived in Jeddah, Saudi Arabia, for direct talks.
 According to a Saudi Arabian diplomat, representatives of Great Britain, Saudi Arabia, the United Arab Emirates and the USA are also involved in the talks in Jeddah.

 Both the army and the RSF militia are trying to portray themselves as upholders of democratic values, despite both sides being involved in the recent coup in 2021.
-Burhan and his former deputy Daglo jointly deposed long-time ruler Omar al-Bashir in 2019 after mass popular protests.
+Burhan and his former deputy Daglo jointly deposed long-time ruler Omar al-Bashir in 2019 following mass popular protests.

 An interim government made up of six civilians and five military officers was then supposed to lead the country towards democracy – until the generals staged a coup in 2021.
 The current conflict was sparked by a dispute over how to integrate the militia into the regular forces.